moritzblum/word_embedding_space_exploration/README.md

 The loss function of the neural network is directly calculated on the vectors.
 One could think of using advanced word distances for this, but they usually do not fulfill the requirements of a loss function for NNs.
+For all trainings, the categorical crossentropy loss is used, because this is the standard classification tasks.

 The accuracy is measure by comparing the input word with the output sequence until the EOS token.
 There are other possible word distances that can be used, too.